-Instructors: Instructors: Marc Bond (Rose & Associates, United Kingdom) and Creties Jenkins (Rose & Associates, United States)
+Instructors: Marc Bond (Rose & Associates, United Kingdom) and Creties Jenkins (Rose & Associates, United States)

-Language: English

-Level: Foundation

-Duration and Online: 4 live sessions of 4 hours CPD Points: 8

-formats: Classroom: 2 days CPD Points: 10

 Decisions in E&P ventures are affected by cognitive bias, perceptual blindness, and various forms of illusion which permeate our analyses, interpretations and decisions.
 This two-day course examines the influence of these cognitive pitfalls and presents techniques that can be used to mitigate their impact.